mattermost/docs/source/deployment/cluster.rst

 If ``UseIpAddress`` is set to ``true``, it tries to get the IP address by looking for the first non-local IP address (non-loop-back, non-localunicast, non-localmulticast network interface).
 It enumerates the network interfaces using the built-in go function `net.InterfaceAddrs() <https://golang.org/pkg/net/#InterfaceAddrs>`_.
 Otherwise it tries to get the hostname using the `os.Hostname() <https://golang.org/pkg/os/#Hostname>`_ built-in go function.

-You can also ``SELECT * FROM ClusterDiscovery`` to see how it is filled in the Hostname field or what address it will use by placing it into the database for other machines to attempt contact.
+You can also run ``SELECT * FROM ClusterDiscovery`` against your database to see how it has filled in the Hostname field.
+That field will be the hostname or IP address the server will use to attempt contact with other nodes in the cluster.
 We attempt to make a connection to the ``url Hostname:Port`` and ``Hostname:PortGossipPort``.
 You must also make sure you have all the correct ports open so the cluster can gossip correctly.
+These ports are under ``ClusterSettings`` in your configuration.

 In short, you should use: